About

 This Golden Era included multiple festivals from the US touring troupe run by Miles Copeland - The Bellydance Superstars - who even brought their touring show to Rugby after I had contacted them to say I had just run a Hafla (Performance Platform Show & Party) at the Benn Hall for 550 people.

-Because I was there in this amazing era with a front row seat due to my work, I was able to attend workshops with amazing teachers from all around the world such as;
+Because I was there, with a front row seat due to my work in this amazing era, I was able to learn from amazing teachers from all around the world such as;

 Tribal Teachers;